Physical unknowables: Provable physical unknowables

-Almost since its discovery, attempts~\cite{popper-50i,popper-50ii} have been made to translate formal incompleteness into the physics, mostly by reduction to some provable undecidable problem of recursion theory, such as the halting problem~\cite{wolfram84,kanter,moore,wolfram85b,dc-d91a,dc-d91b,suppes-1993,svozil-93,1994IJTP...33.1085H,casti:94-onlimits_book,casti:96-onlimits,barrow-impossibilities}.
+Almost since its discovery, attempts \citep{popper-50i,popper-50ii} have been made to translate formal incompleteness into physics, mostly by reduction to some provable undecidable problem of recursion theory such as the halting problem \citep{wolfram84,kanter,moore,wolfram85b,dc-d91a,dc-d91b,suppes-1993,svozil-93,1994IJTP...33.1085H,casti:94-onlimits_book,casti:96-onlimits,barrow-impossibilities}.
 Here the term {\em reduction} indicates that physical undecidability is linked or reduced to logical undecidability.
 A typical example is the embedding of a Turing machine or any type of computer capable of universal computation into a physical system.
-As a consequence, the physical system inherits any type of unsolvability derivable for universal computers, such as the unsolvability of the halting problem derived below: since the computer is part of the physical system, so are its behavioral patterns (and {\em vice versa}~\cite{bridgman,landauer:86,landauer}).
+As a consequence, the physical system inherits any type of unsolvability derivable for universal computers such as the unsolvability of the halting problem: because the computer is part of the physical system, so are its behavioral patterns [and {\em vice versa} \citep{bridgman,landauer:86,landauer}].

-Note that these ``logical and recursion theoretical'' types of physical unknowables are only derivable within deterministic systems which are ``strong enough'' to express {\em self-reference} and {\em substitution}~\cite[Chapter~1]{smullyan-92}.
-Indeterministic systems are not deterministic {\em per se}.
-And ``too weak'' forms of expressibility are trivially ``incomplete'' in the sense that they are incapable of expressing self-reference and substitution.
+Note that these logical and recursion-theoretical types of physical unknowables are only derivable within deterministic systems that are strong enough to express {\em self-reference}, {\em substitution} \cite[chap.~1]{smullyan-92}, and {\em universal computation}.
+Indeterministic systems are not deterministic by definition, and too-weak forms of expressibility are trivially incomplete \citep{bruk-08}, as they are incapable of expressing universal computation or self-reference and substitution.

-G\"odel himself did not believe that his incompleteness theorems had any relevance for physics, in particular not for quantum mechanics.
-The author was told by professor Wheeler that G\"odel's resentments (also mentioned in Ref.~\cite[pp. 140-141]{bernstein}) may have been due to Einstein's negative opinion of quantum theory; to the extend that Einstein may have ``brainwashed'' G\"odel into believing that all efforts in this direction were in vain.
+G\"odel himself did not believe that his incompleteness theorems had any relevance for physics, especially not for quantum mechanics.
+The author was told by professor Wheeler that G\"odel's resentments [also mentioned in \citet[140--141]{bernstein}] may have been due to Einstein's negative opinion about quantum theory, because Einstein may have brainwashed G\"odel into believing that all efforts in this direction were in vain.